Coqui Coqui perfume was born in Mexico. But its delicious scent and natural ingredients have made it popular worldwide

 You may not be friends with Argentine model, landscape architect and hotelier Nicolas Malleville, but by exploring his Coqui Coqui perfume collection, you’ll feel like you’ve got to know him a little bit.

-Here, the fragrances of the ubiquitous limonada (a refreshing Mexican drink), Orange Blossoms, exotic Flores de Mayo, Agave cactuses and Coconuts inspired new scents: Menli (mint and lime); Orange Blossom Eau de Cologne (a dry, rather than sweet, orange blossom aroma), Floplum (with light touches of jasmine), Agave (a slightly smoky scent) and Coco Coco (cool, milky and green).
-I’ve heard Orange Blossom is a favourite of Sienna Miller’s—who happens to be one of Nicolas’s ex-girlfriends.
+Here, the Coqui Coqui Perfumes reflect the fragrances of Mexico.
+These include the ubiquitous limonada (a refreshing Mexican drink), Orange Blossoms, exotic Flores de Mayo, Agave cactuses and Coconuts inspired new scents: Menli (mint and lime); Orange Blossom Eau de Cologne (a dry, rather than sweet, orange blossom aroma), Floplum (with light touches of jasmine), Agave (a slightly smoky scent) and Coco Coco (cool, milky and green).
+I’ve heard Orange Blossom is a favourite of Sienna Miller’s–who happens to be one of Nicolas’s ex-girlfriends.

 What we also learn about Nicolas from his range of perfumes is that he’s crazy about nature and preserving the planet–not only are his hotels all based on eco-friendly principles, but the entire range of scented massage and bath oils, hand soaps, shampoos/conditioners, body creams, linen sprays, diffuser oils and candles produced by Coqui Coqui are 100% natural, with organic essential oils being used whenever possible.
 There’s even an all-natural sunblock, which, while not as strong as commercial, chemical blocks (it does need frequent re-application), managed to keep me burn-free for the three glorious weeks I spend in Tulum.